-In order to meet the housing requirement set out in Policy SS1 the following sites, as shown on the proposals map and set out in the schedule below are proposed for residential development.
+In order to meet the housing requirement set out in Policy SS1 the following sites, as shown on the proposals Policies Map, and set out in the schedule below are proposed allocated primarily for residential use development.

 Planning applications for housing submitted for these allocations will be permitted if in accordance with the phasing indicated.
 An application on an allocated site in advance of its phasing will be approved if: